themesberg/flowbite-svelte/src/routes/avatar/index.md

 <Htwo label="Avatar text" />

-<p>This example can be used if you want to show additional information in the form of text elements such as the user’s name and join date.</p>
+This example can be used if you want to show additional information in the form of text elements such as the user’s name and join date.

 <ExampleDiv>
 <div class="flex items-center space-x-4">